MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-post-transactions-directly.md

 ---
 title: Record expenses or income directly in G/L
-description: For business activities that aren't represented by a document, you can create transactions on the General Journal page.
+description: You can create transactions on the General Journal page for business activities that don't involve a document.
 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: bholtorf